 Another common defense against many fourth degree assault charges is the claim of self-defense.
 However, as the Supreme Court of Minnesota stated in State v.
 Glowacki, the level and type of self-defense must be reasonable.
 The defendant will have to prove that they reasonably believed they were in danger, and that their response was reasonable for the situation.

 Additional defenses might include consent, defense of other people, or defense of property.
 It may also be possible that an alleged offender was misidentified as an assailant when another person actually committed the assault crime.

 Contact a Minneapolis Fourth Degree Assault Defense Attorney Today

 If you were arrested or believe that you might be under investigation for assault in the fourth degree in Minnesota, make sure you exercise your Fifth Amendment right to remain silent until you have legal representation.
 Makes sure you contact Law Office of Barry Hogen as soon as possible.

 Our firm will diligently investigate your incident and work to have the criminal charges against you reduced or dismissed.
-You can have our lawyer review your case and help you understand all of your legal options when you call (763) 513-9085 or contact us online to schedule a free consultation.
+You can have our lawyer review your case and help you understand all of your legal options when you call (763) 513-9085 or contact us online to schedule a consultation.